nathanrasami/Bruce-SLAM/README.md

 [matheusbg8/aracati2017](https://github.com/matheusbg8/aracati2017), and HoloOcean bags are generated locally.

+## Evaluation conventions

+Read this before comparing any figure in this repository with a figure from elsewhere.

+- **Trajectories are pinned at the start by translation only.** No rotation, no reflection, no scale is ever fitted.
+The orientation of the estimated frame is an output of the system, not something the evaluation may correct.
+Numbers obtained this way are strictly larger than numbers from a rigid best-fit alignment, and the two are not interchangeable.
+- **Ground truth is never in the estimation loop.** On Aracati2017, `/pose_gt` and the DGPS topics are read only to score a finished run.
+- **A single run is not a result.** The back-end is sensitive to callback timing: on `sample_data.bag`, two runs of the same configuration can differ by 1.5 to 2 m.
+Repeat a configuration before drawing a conclusion.

 ---

 # Part 1 — Getting started with `sample_data.bag`

+Branch `main`.
 The upstream bag contains exactly the four topics the original code expects, so **no bridge is needed**.
 It is the shortest path to a working run, and the right place to start before moving to Aracati2017.

 | Topic | Rate | Type |
 |---|---|---|